 The residents even garden.
 Their make-shift, outdoor kitchen is organized and labeled.
 None of the micro-houses have running water, so kitchens and bathrooms are outside, and shared.
 Children who were previously homeless now run around the area playing with each other.
 Just yesterday, someone was in the process of leaving the community to finally obtain permanent, low-income housing.

 While her story currently appears to lead toward a hopeful ending, it should be noted that an overwhelming amount of people who are homeless aren’t so fortunate.
 Some die.
 Some feel unimaginably lost like Ronda once did, and the barriers to help can feel — and are indeed oftentimes — insurmountable.

 Postscript: I hope, if nothing else, the simple heartbreak of how people are treated and how hard it is to get back into the system and into society make all of us look at the homeless population not as a burden, but as people.
 The people you walk by on the sidewalk every day are doing so much behind the scenes to make it, if only you’d remove your lens and open up your consciousness to the harsh realities of life.
 And, honestly, whatever you designate as ‘trying hard’ is completely irrelevant to their situation.
 People shouldn’t be shamed for asking for help, and people also shouldn’t have to fit into extraordinarily narrow boxes of what “trying” looks like.

 Yesterday, I watched a mother cry as she told me her story, and I watched her take the time to tend to every single one of her little girl’s needs.
-Ronda even read Brooklyn two books during our interview, get a bandaid, and fetch food and drinks.
+Ronda even read Brooklyn two books during our interview, get a bandaid, and fetched food and drinks.
 I watched Ronda overcome some terrible anxiety in order to put her story out there for the masses.
 Please, let this be a testament to create real-time action for societal and systemic change in the way we treat homelessness — and whatever may come along with it.